 - How to evaluate whether management’s cash-generating unit identification meets IAS 36.66 through IAS 36.73

-- How to challenge the discount rate, growth assumptions, and terminal value in a value-in-use model under IAS 36.30 through IAS 36.57
+- How to challenge the discount rate, growth assumptions, terminal value, and capex inputs in a value-in-use model under IAS 36.30 through IAS 36.57

 - How to test goodwill allocation to CGUs under IAS 36.80 and what happens when CGUs change after acquisition